Remember: One year's seeds, seven years' weeds!

 It is a fact of life that if we have a lawn and garden we will have to deal with weeds from time to time.
 The trick is to control weeds early rather than let them get out of control so they set seed all over your yard – this is bad news!
 Some single plants can produce up to 10,000 seeds.

 By keeping your lawn fed, watered and healthy, you should be able to avoid problems with weeds.
 A healthy lawn will suffocate most weeds.
-Hand removal is always the best way to remove weeds.
-Mowing regularly can also stop weeds from setting seed.
-Most problem weeds grow and take over lawns during the winter season.
+Hand removal and mowing regularly are usually easy ways to remove weeds, however some more stubourn weeds may need a spray!

 Crowsfoot grass is a summer annual that grows in easy to identify tufts, staying fairly flat to the ground with almost white flat sheathed stems and smooth strap like leaves.
 Crowsfoot grass is a difficult to control weed that can tolerate low mowing and will thrive in nutrient deprived and compacted soil conditions.